Sanches166/parcer_indeed/README.md

-# parcer_sbermarket
+# parcer_indeed
-This parcer take folow the links from .xlsx file and parce info into output.csv
+This parcer connect to account on indeed.com and info from candidates.